 How to claim a discretionary housing payment

-Please complete the application form below and return it to us with proof of all your expenditure and debts:
+If you are downloading an application form, please complete it and return it to us with proof of all your expenditure and debts.

 If you rent from a private landlord please provide proof of the amount of rent charge, rent paid and arrears to date.